b-steve/ascr/README.md

 ```
 This requires the newest version of R.

+If you receive the warning `package 'admbsecr' is not available (for R version 3.x.x)`, you may have attempted to install during R-Forge's daily build process.
+Check [here](https://r-forge.r-project.org/R/?group_id=1506) to see the build status of admbsecr and wait for a "Current" status.

 * For the development version (i.e., this repository; stability not guaranteed):
 ```
 library(devtools)